Freakwill/pyrimidine/README.md

 ## Download

-It has been uploaded to [pypi](https://pypi.org/project/pyrimidine/), so download it with `pip install pyrimidine`, and also could download it from github.
+It has been uploaded to [pypi](https://pypi.org/project/pyrimidine/), so download it with `pip install pyrimidine`, and also could download it from Github.

 ## Idea